“There always comes a time when life gets normal. That’s when I wish to stretch beyond my limits.”

 I’ll be clear.

-All of us are striving to grow.
+All of us strive to grow.

 Somehow, we wish to be better at what we do, make life great, and hope for a future that’s brighter than the present.